cults/tin_valid/README.md

 `bin/rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bin/rake install`.

+## Release a new version

-To release a new version, update the version number in `version.rb`, call `bundle` and then create a commit using:
+Update the version number in `version.rb`, call `bundle` and then create a commit
+using:

 ```sh
 git commit -m "v`ruby -r./lib/tin_valid/version <<< 'puts TinValid::VERSION + \" 🎉\"'`"